Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 Basic process overview

-- Screen inadmissibility and decide whether a waiver strategy is necessary.
+3. Screen inadmissibility and decide whether a waiver strategy is necessary.

-- Prepare Form I-130 and Form I-485, plus all supporting applications and evidence.
+4. Prepare Form I-130 and Form I-485, plus all supporting applications and evidence.

-- Attend biometrics and respond quickly to any Requests for Evidence.
+5. Attend biometrics and respond quickly to any Requests for Evidence.

-- Prepare carefully for the adjustment interview.
+6. Prepare carefully for the interview with USCIS.

-Evidence checklist families should start gathering early
+Documents to start gathering early

-- Passport biographic page and all pages with entry stamps or visas
+• Passport biographic page and all pages with entry stamps or visas

-- I-94 records, travel history, and CBP entry records if available
+• I-94 records, travel history, and CBP entry records if available

-- Birth certificates, marriage certificates, divorce decrees, and name-change records
+• Birth certificates, marriage certificates, divorce decrees, and name change records

-- Proof of the qualifying relationship and bona fides where relevant
+• Proof of the qualifying relationship

-- Proof addressing criminal, immigration, or inadmissibility concerns if applicable
+• Documents that address criminal, immigration, or inadmissibility concerns if applicable

-- Affidavits and declarations for unusual entry histories or missing records
+• Affidavits and declarations for unusual entry histories or missing records

-Another practical tip: travel can be dangerous in pending or not-yet-filed cases.
+Another practical tip: Travel can be dangerous in pending or not-yet-filed cases.
 Leaving the United States at the wrong time can trigger inadmissibility bars or shift the case into consular processing when that was never the plan.
 People understandably want to visit sick relatives, attend weddings, or handle urgent matters abroad.
 But a travel decision made without immigration advice can undo years of progress.

 Build the Entry Record Before USCIS Questions It

 The strongest AOS files do not just include the obvious civil documents.
-They tell a clean, chronological story of how the person got here, what happened after arrival, and why the law permits adjustment now.
+They tell a clean, chronological story of how the person got here, what happened after arrival, and why the law permits adjustment of status now.

 Real-World AOS Examples